 Finally, as previously mentioned, this framework was first published in 1992.
 Most of the ideas and methods above were developed in that period but have remained remarkably relevant to this day.
 It highlights that the S language and, by extension R, has been designed for data analysis since its inception.

 The R model formula is used by many modeling packages.
 It usually serves multiple purposes:

 The formula defines the columns that are used by the model.

 The standard R machinery uses the formula to encode the columns into an appropriate format.

 The roles of the columns are defined by the formula.

 For the most part, practitioners’ conception of what the formula does is dominated by the last purpose.
 Our focus when typing out a formula is often to declare how the columns should be used.
 For example, the previous specification we discussed sets up predictors to be used in a specific way:

 Our focus, when seeing this, is that there are two predictors and the model should contain their main effects and the two-way interactions.
 However, this formula also implies that, since

 species is a factor, it should also create indicator variable columns for this predictor (see Section 8.4.1) and multiply those columns by the

 temp column to create the interactions.
 This transformation represents the second bullet point above; the formula also defines how each column is encoded and can create additional columns that are not in the original data.

 This is an important point which will come up multiple times in this text, especially when we discuss more complex feature engineering in Chapter 8 and beyond.
-The formula in R has some limitations and our approaches to overcoming them contend with all three aspects of the formula listed above.
+The formula in R has some limitations and our approaches to overcoming them contend with all three aspects listed above.

 One of the strengths of R is that it encourages developers to create a user interface that fits their needs.
 As an example, here are three common methods for creating a scatter plot of two numeric variables in a data frame called